Soloist with The National Ballet of Canada (1991-2008)

 This curiosity for understanding and comprehending the human movement drove me to continuing education studies with Thomas Myers, James Earls, Dr. Robert Schliep and Divo Mueller, exploring the Fascial System.
 Trent McEntire’s Neuro-Movement approach gave more insight into the neuroplasticity of the brain and the connection it has to influencing changes in movement.

 I felt that something is still amiss.
 I read Gary Ward’s book “What The Foot?” and attended his immersion course to learn about Anatomy In Motion™ and use the Flow Motion Model™ as the tool to truly comprehend the most basic human movement which is gait.
 This was when I knew I found what I’ve been looking for.
 AiM™ changed my life and the individuals I’m working with.
 I love the philosophy of investigating and trusting that the body has the answers.
 It's always giving out clues.
 All I have to do is be curious and observe and allow the body in front to lead me to where the problem lies so I can facilitate movements so it can find its centre.

 As I look back, my journey has always been getting connected or reconnected to myself, whether it’s physically, spiritually, emotionally and mentally.
 I’m seeing this quite clearly now.
 Why I am excited to wake up each day is to help each individual to reconnect with themselves so they can connect with others.
-My journey doens’t stop here.
-This year, I’m embarking on an Integrative Health Coach training program (2019) to hone my skills in reorienting my clients to what their desired future are and use that as a departure point and not a destination.
+My journey doesn’t stop here.
+This year, I graduated as an Integrative Health Coach (2019).
+I am also excited to integrate Solution-Focused dialogue to my interactions with you.

-Articulate Bodies Studio is an environment where curiosity to the human body movement and mind takes place and where I facilitate choices for reconnection to your mind and body.
+Articulate Bodies Studio is an environment where curiosity to the human body movement and mind takes place and where I facilitate choices for reconnection to your mind, body and awareness.